KiwiCo crates are art and science-based projects, delivered to you each month. They’re hands-on, screen-free, and created based on age.

 - A bit wasteful: Because the projects are not durable, I find myself tossing them once they rip, tear, or fall apart.
 I’m trying to be conscious of how much garbage our family produces, and while these kits are small, it’s still trash.
 I should note we don’t have recycling where we live – you may be able to recycle some components of these crates, such as the shipping box.

 - Paying for time savings: In my opinion, the materials included in the crates are not worth the $19-20 charged for the kit.
 You could easily go to your local craft store and get the same things for way less (or a higher quantity for the same cost).
 You’re paying for the time savings – you didn’t have to come up with the craft ideas or source the materials.
 To me, that is WELL worth it as I’m a working mom who cooks nearly every meal and is always overflowing with laundry (and I do this blog in my off time).
 But if you’re a stay-at-home/homeschooling mom, you may find you have more time to dedicate to coming up with unique crafts for your little ones.
 In that case, the KiwiCo crates may not be worth the cost for you.

 I think I’ve thought of just about everything!
 I hope this in-depth KiwiCo Koala Crate review was helpful for you.
 I’ll continue adding updates as we get more crates.

 Also, I will add any special promotions I’m given for my readers.
-The current offer is $10 off your first box with this link.

 Please leave a comment below if you’ve tried these – especially any moms, dads, or caregivers who have tried other age ranges.
 I would love to hear your experience and if you think they are worth it!